Telluride - Southwest Colorado

 In summer and fall, Telluride turns into a cultural center with a series of weekend and week-long festivals devoted to a full range of arts activities.
 Festival themes include Jazz, Bluegrass, Chamber Music, Film, and much more.
 The Jazz Festival is held in July; the respected Film Festival in early September.
 Fall brings the Hang Gliding Festival.
 Anglers fish in the San Miguel and Dolores rivers, in Trout Lake (12 miles south of town), or in Woods Lake (10 miles north).
 Rainbow and brook trout are found, with the occasional cutthroat.
 From the end of the canyon, in town, a short hike will take you to Bridal Veil Falls and Ingram Falls.
 Walk up the jeep road to the falls and you'll also see the old hydro electric plant hanging from the top of the ridge.
 For a short scenic drive, take the Alta Lakes Road south of Telluride by Highway 145.
 Forest Road #632 leads four miles to the old mining camp of Alta and lakes with fishing.

-Rico is a restful mountain haven with unlimited outdoor recreation along Highway 145 between Telluride and Dolores.
-Rico has two restaurants each has its own distinctive personality and type of food.
-The Argentine Bar & Grille it dishes out 5-star cuisine and full bar menu at affordable prices in a comfy, small-town atmosphere.
-The Rico Theater & Cafe on Main Street.
-There are many of historic buildings in Rico some dating back to the mining boom of the 1880's.
+RICO is a restful mountain haven with unlimited outdoor recreation along Highway 145 between Telluride and Dolores.
+Rico is also home to a great restaurant with its own distinctive personality and type of food, the Prospector-Modern American Kitchen.
+It dishes out 5-star cuisine and a full bar menu at affordable prices in a comfy, small-town atmosphere.
+There are many of historic buildings in Rico, some dating back to the mining boom of the 1880's.
 Railroad enthusiasts will appreciate the Rio Grande Southern water tank that still stands along the well-preserved railroad grade at the original Rico depot site alongside the Dolores River.

 Commercial air travel accommodations are handled by Telluride Regional Airport.
 Please contact your preferred travel agent or airline for flight arrangements.